covid-at-home/covid-at-home/level1.md

 * Breathe fresh air as often as possible.
 * Ventilate your rooms frequently.
 * Eat appropriate amounts of nutrient-rich, healthy food.
-Include at least some carbo-hydrates (potatoes, pasta, rice, etc).
+Include at least some carbohydrates (e.g., bread, potatoes, pasta, rice, etc).
 Vitamins D ("the sunshine vitamin") and C can be especially helpful in preventing or mitigating the effects of respiratory infections.
 * Drink enough.
 * Get regular exercise.
 * If you smoke, stop smoking.